Dr Henry Knight Lozano

 Contribution to discipline

-At Exeter, I convene the first-year, team-taught Liberal Arts module, Being Human in the Modern World, and also will be offering, with History, a second-year option on the history and mythology of the American West.
+At Exeter, I convene the first-year, team-taught Liberal Arts module, Being Human in the Modern World, and also convene a second-year option in History on the history and mythology of the American West.

 During my time at Northumbria, students nominated me for the award of “Best Lecturer” and/or “Best Supervisor” at the University – recognition that spurs me to continue developing my teaching practices.